GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step02/Tutorial.rst

 **Feedback on this tutorial**

 This concludes the single-phase external mesh tutorial.
-For any feedback on this tutorial, please submit a `GitHub issue on the project's GitHub page <https://github.com/GEOSX/GEOSX/issues>`_.
+For any feedback on this tutorial, please submit a `GitHub issue on the project's GitHub page <https://github.com/GEOS-DEV/GEOS/issues>`_.

 **For more details**

   - A complete description of the Internal Mesh generator is found here :ref:`Meshes`.
   - ``vtk`` is extensively documented.
 You can start browsing `here <https://vtk.org/documentation/>`_.
-  - GEOSX can handle tetrahedra, hexahedra, pyramids, wedges, prisms, and any combination thereof in one mesh.
+  - GEOS can handle tetrahedra, hexahedra, pyramids, wedges, prisms, and any combination thereof in one mesh.